-AI Image Hair Strands Look Like Wires or Plastic Threads
+AI Image Hair Looks Like Wires or Plastic Threads (Fix)

-Generated portraits have hair that reads as stiff wires, fishing line, or melted plastic instead of soft fibers.
-Why diffusion models default to wire-hair and how to coax real texture back.
+Generated portraits with hair that reads as stiff wire, fishing line, or melted plastic.
+Why diffusion models default to wire-hair, and the exact prompt, CFG, sampler, and inpaint settings that bring soft fiber texture back.

 You generated a portrait.
-The face looks fine, the lighting is fine, but the hair looks wrong in a way you can feel before you can name it.
+The face is fine, the lighting is fine, but the hair is wrong in a way you can feel before you can name it.
 Each strand is a perfectly even thickness from root to tip.
-Highlights run along strands like they would on copper wire.
+Highlights run along strands the way they would on copper wire.
 Long hair falls in stiff parallel lines instead of clumping and crossing the way real hair does.
 Zoom in and you can almost count individual filaments, except every filament has the exact same diameter.
-The result reads as wig, fishing line, or melted plastic — not hair.
+The result reads as wig, fishing line, or melted plastic, not hair.

-This is one of the most common failure modes for stable-diffusion-family models when generating photoreal portraits.
-The fix is usually a combination of prompt structure, sampler choice, and not asking the model to do all the detail work in one pass.
+This is one of the most common failure modes for Stable Diffusion family models (SD1.5, SDXL, Pony, Illustrious) when generating photoreal portraits.
+The fix is almost always a combination of prompt structure, guidance setting, sampler choice, and not asking the model to do all the detail work in a single pass.

 Common causes